Non-smoothable curve singularities: Generic curves

 Iarrobino \cite{Ia2,IE} defines the term for zero-dimensional singularities using the Hilbert scheme.
 A generic singularity is one parametrised by a generic point of a component of the Hilbert scheme parametrising only irreducible schemes.
 To give explicit examples Iarrobino and Emsalem \cite{IE} look at almost-generic thick points, meaning that such a point deforms only to other thick points of the same type (a notion they deliberately leave vague) and the parametrising point lies on a single component of the Hilbert scheme.
 They use the term ``generic'' for such singularities.

-This point of view suggests to define a generic singularity as one parametrised by a generic point of a component of a base space of a versal deformation, possibly excluding smooth points.
+This point of view suggests to define a generic (curve) singularity as one parame\-trised by a generic point of a component of a base space of a versal deformation, excluding smooth points.
 A singularity is ``generic'' if its base space has only one component, and it has only equisingular deformations (for space curves not a precise concept either, see \cite{BG}).
-A general homogeneous $L_n^r$ having deformations of positive weight is ``generic'', while the generic singularity with the same tangent cone is not quasi-homogeneous.
+A general non-smoothable homogeneous $L_n^r$ having deformations of positive weight is ``generic'', while the generic singularity with the same tangent cone is not quasi-homogeneous.
+The curve of Proposition \ref{prop:cusplines} is not ``generic'' in this sense.

 All our examples of non-smoothable curves are basically based on curves with smooth branches or on monomial curves.
 This is not a severe restriction, as monomial curves are in a certain sense the most singular ones.
 The ones we encountered deform into curves with smooth branches, see e.g. Proposition \ref{prop:equisinsmooth}.
-We did not find irreducible curves deforming into $L_r^n$ with large $d$, where $d$ is determined by $\binom{n+d-2}{d-1} <r \leq \binom{n+d-1}{d}$.
+We did not find irreducible curves deforming into $L_r^n$ with large $d(n,r)$.
 This shows how limited our knowledge is.
 Nevertheless, based on our examples we offer:

 \begin{conj} All branches of generic curve singularities are smooth. \end{conj}